-How To Get To The Mara
+How To Get To The Masai Mara?

-Bush Flight To The Mara
+Bush Flight To The Maasai Mara

 The best way to get to the Mara is without a doubt a bush flight.
 Bush flights are carried out by light aircraft that can land on the various dirt runways around the Mara.
 Governor’s Aviation dropped us off right at camp with the airstrip only 10 minutes away from the Governor’s Camp.

-We used SAX to get us around most of Kenya.
+We used Fly-SAX to get us around most of Kenya.
 They are a great regional provider offering flights all over Kenya with a number of international destinations.
 We booked our flight from Entebbe, Uganda to Nairobi via SAX and had a good experience.

-Drive To The Mara
+Drive To The Masai Mara

 We took one drive to the Mara and it was a long day.
 From Nairobi, the Masai Mara is about six hours away.
 Once we hit the dirt roads past the town of Narok we were reminded why we sold our truck in Uganda.
 It a long road that is badly corrugated.
 They are in the process of putting in a new road, but time will tell if they Kenyan government finishes the job.

 Malaria Around The Masai Mara

 People take malaria a little too seriously in regards to travel in Africa.
 The Masai Mara is dry and at an elevation.
-Towards the end of the rainy season mosquitos may be present; however, malaria is very uncommon.
+Towards the end of the rainy season, mosquitos may be present; however, malaria is very uncommon.

 The best defense for malaria is prevention.
 That means wearing insect repellant and long sleeves at night when the mosquitos carrying malaria bite.